GoogleCloudPlatform/microservices-demo/docs/memorystore.md

     cd ..
     ```

 At this point, you have properly created the infrastructure needed for the Memorystore deployment.
-Continue to the **[Deployment Instructions](https://github.com/GoogleCloudPlatform/microservices-demo/blob/readme/kustomize/README.md#deployment-instructions)** section for Online Boutique deployment variants to complete the deployment.
+To complete the deployment, perform the steps from the **[Run the deployment options](https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/kustomize/README.md#run-the-deployment-options)** section of `/kustomize/README.md`.

 ## Resources